 This course focuses on the challenges and opportunities of doing business internationally, particularly given the importance of government and public policy at both the national and multilateral levels.
-The course takes into account the complexities of corporate operations in different cultures, based on the concept that international business has always been affected by a diverse and dynamic set of governmental and public policy, which influence the guidelines these companies operate, both in domestic and global settings.
-The course will delve into the increasing role for government and public policy in international business, in areas ranging from finance, and trade policies, and the environment.
+The course takes into account the complexities of corporate operations in different cultures, based on the concept that international business has always been affected by a diverse and dynamic set of governmental and public policies, which influences the guidelines these companies operate, both in domestic and global settings.
+The course will delve into the increasing role of government and public policies, and the environment.